Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/integration-test-contract.rst

 When getting values from an external node, it will use the same block for all the queries.
 The block will either be the one you specify with |ChainBuilder_external_query_block|_ or the last final block at the time.
 Also note that you can mix and match configuration options, for example by specifying your own block time while using the microCCD to Euro exchange rate from an external node.
-You can find all the configuration options including examples on the documentation for |ChainBuilder|_.
+You can find all the configuration options including examples in the documentation for |ChainBuilder|_.

 Creating accounts
 -----------------